-For instructions on installing the Makito X Harsh decoder, please refer to the Makito X Harsh Installation Guide (available on the InfoCenter at http://doc.haivision.com).
-For the steps to install the MB6 or MB21 chassis, please refer to the MB6 and MB21 Chassis Installation Guide.
+For instructions on installing the Makito XH (Harsh) decoder, please refer to the Makito XH Installation Guide.

+For the steps to install the MB6 or MB21 chassis, please refer to the MB Chassis Installation Guide.

 - Setting Up the Decoder

 - Connecting the Decoder to the Network

 - Connecting the Decoder to A/V Displays

 - Powering Up the Decoder

-- · Resetting the Decoder
+- Resetting the Decoder

 - Hardware Maintenance